 Projections of Employment

-In California, the number of Veterinarians is expected to grow slower than average growth rate for all occupations.
-Jobs for Veterinarians are expected to increase by 5.8 percent, or 400 jobs between 2012 and 2022.
+In California, the number of Veterinarians is expected to grow faster than average growth rate for all occupations.
+Jobs for Veterinarians are expected to increase by 18.7 percent, or 1,400 jobs between 2014 and 2024.

 In San Diego County, the number of Veterinarians is expected to grow slower than average growth rate for all occupations.
 Jobs for Veterinarians are expected to increase by 10.0 percent, or 80 jobs between 2012 and 2022.

 |Estimated Employment and Projected Growth|

 |San Diego County|

 In California, an average of 140 new job openings per year is expected for Veterinarians, plus an additional 120 job openings due to net replacement needs, resulting in a total of 260 job openings.